silverstripe/api.silverstripe.org/README.md

  * Git
  * Composer
- * PHP 5 (for the symbol lookup only)
+ * PHP 5.6 or newer

 ## Installation

  1. Clone the repo to your local development environment
- 2. Run `composer install` which will install apigen
+ 2. Run `composer install` which will install Sami
  3. Run `makedoc.sh` to build the static API docs (will take some time and generates ~900Mb new files)

 ## Usage